 Before You Apply…

 Before you start applying to photography schools, you need to make sure you have an amazing online photography portfolio that showcases your best work.
 Don’t have one yet?
 Choose a website builder that allows you to create an online portfolio in mere minutes.
 Your portfolio website should play to your strengths, whether it’s photography blogging or even video content.
-If you’re hesitant to commit, go with an online portfolio with a free trial so you can make the right decision for your needs.
+If you’re hesitant to commit, go with an online portfolio website with a free trial so you can make the right decision for your needs.
 (An attention-grabbing online portfolio is also a great tool if you’re applying for any scholarships.)
 For more tips on how to build yours, check out our guide on how to make a photography portfolio for college or university.

 Once your online photography portfolio is all ready to go, let’s get into the best photography schools!